waldophotos/kafka-avro/README.md

 ## Release History

+- **v0.4.0**, *03 Feb 2017*
+    - Refactored all logging to use a central Bunyan logger that is now provided through the static method `KafkaAvro.getLogger()`.
+    - Allowed for an Array of strings as topic argument for Consumer's `getReadStream()` method.
 - **v0.3.0**, *01 Feb 2017*
     - Now force uses Magic Byte in any occasion when de/serializing.
     - Exposed `serialize()` and `deserialize()` methods.